5 ways health care workers steer clear of the flu

 Chips and crackers are convenient snacking options, but they’re loaded with salt, carbs and empty calories.
-These energy balls, courtesy of Dr. Angie Neison, a family medicine and culinary medicine doctor with Sharp Rees-Stealy Medical Group, are filled with healthy fiber to keep you feeling fuller, longer.
+These energy balls, courtesy of Dr. Angie neison, a board-certified family medicine doctor, who serves as a medical advisor for culinary medicine at Sharp Grossmont Hospital, are filled with healthy fiber to keep you feeling fuller, longer.
 And they’re easy to make with only four ingredients — all common pantry staples.

 1 cup dry oats